AI & Privacy

 DeepSeek-Coder (1.3B to 33B Parameters)

-A coding-focused model trained on 87% code and 13% natural language.
+A coding-focused model trained on 87% code and 13% natural language, optimized for programming tasks.

 Key Specifications: